-Long before there was Nandos peri-peri flame grilled chicken there was my mother’s Peri-Peri Garlic prawns in a fiery Peri-Peri Garlic marinade.
-Strangely enough we never used the peri-peri sauces for anything other than the prawns my mum made at Eid or special occasions.
+Long before there was Nandos flame grilled chicken peri peri sauce, there was my mother’s Peri Peri Garlic prawns fry in a fiery Peri Peri Garlic marinade.
+Strangely enough we never used the peri peri sauce for anything other than the prawns my mum made at Eid or special occasions.

-A word of warning: This Fiery Peri-Peri Garlic marinade is so delicious you may end up slathering it on fresh bread or using it as a condiment or dip with crackers, cured meats and cheese.
+A word of warning: This Fiery Peri Peri Garlic marinade is so delicious you may end up slathering it on fresh bread or using it as a condiment or dip with crackers, cured meats and cheese.
+This is also fantastic on Peri Peri Chicken flame grilled on the barbeque or baked in the oven.

 - 125 ml olive oil